Clerkenwell Design Week: Relay Design

 Three dialogues with thought leading industry practitioners, allowing for a deep-dive, behind the refined outcome of designed things and places, to reveal the iterative methodologies that define rationales in better design.

 Fuorisalone Milan: New Way Home

-Design Talks with Beckmans College of Design, April 2018.
+Design Talks at the exhibition Hemma–Stories of Home with Beckmans College of Design, April 2018.

 What makes a home?
 Blurred lifestyles, emerging dynamics and new mobility, have changed our relationship with the notion of a home forever.
 The next generation designers from Beckmans College of Design, have approached a sensory idea of a home, depicted as an original place with identity and character that not only exists as brick-and-mortar but in our minds and hearts.
 Together we introduce an opportunity to reinterpret, redesign and evaluate, what constitutes as livable space.

 Participating designers, Hanna Wik, Jennie Adén, Jonathan Nilsson and Lisa Lindh.

 Interview and catalouge text published in April 2018.